Search Western University

 Each year, we gather to remember all those who served our country during times of war, conflict and peace.
 Western has been associated with Canada's armed forces throughout our shared history and many of our members serve in the Canadian Armed Forces.

-The ceremony will include musical performances, poetry, artifacts, and remarks from the HMCS Prevost.
 All campus community members including students, employees and members of the public are invited to attend.
+You can also attend the event virtually via a live stream.

 Remembrance Day Ceremony in the Huron Chapel